Interview with award winning children book author Gabor Nogradi

 Two reasons.
 First, I am very bad with ‘schmoozing’ and ‘socializing’, or as it is better known these days, networking.
-I don’t go to cocktail parties, I don’t ‘mingle’, I don’t have important friends in important places, which is vital, if you are after awards.
-And also, the people ‘up there’ do not really understand what I do.
-Here’s an author, who writes for children, but also writes poems about lust and naked women, but also writes commercial films, and publishes and markets his own books, so he is also an entrepreneur… what is that?
+I don’t go to cocktail parties, I don’t mingle, I don’t have important friends in important places, which is vital, if you are after awards.
+And also, the power that be do not really understand what I do.
+Here’s an author, who writes for children, but also writes poems about lust and naked women, but also writes commercial films, and publishes and markets his own books, so he is also an entrepreneur… what is that??
 The official view of a writer is very different from what I do.
 Many consider a ‘real’ author someone who writes one book in five years and starves to death.
 Well, that’s not me.

 Do you consider awards important?

 Only because it is good advertising that makes people know about the existence of a book.
 An award says ‘Hey, here is a book that worth to read.’
 When Imre Kertesz received the Nobel-prize for Fateless, it was good because a lot of people read the book who would have never read it otherwise.
 For me, I agree with a famous Hungarian poet, Sandor Weöress, who once said “If he is any good, one should live his life in a way that he is not even considered for an award.”
 I certainly live up to that thought.

 You are writing children books, movie scripts, theatrical plays, musicals, while you regularly visit schools and libraries to meet children, you are managing your own book store, you are known to publish educational books for children.
 How do you have time for all this?